matrix-org/synapse/docs/jwt.md

 ## Preparing Synapse

-The JSON Web Token integration in Synapse uses the [`PyJWT`](https://pypi.org/project/pyjwt/) library, which must be installed as follows:

- * The relevant libraries are included in the Docker images and Debian packages provided by `matrix.org` so no further action is needed.

- * If you installed Synapse into a virtualenv, run `/path/to/env/bin/pip install synapse[pyjwt]` to install the necessary dependencies.

- * For other installation mechanisms, see the documentation provided by the maintainer.

-To enable the JSON web token integration, you should then add an `jwt_config` section to your configuration file (or uncomment the `enabled: true` line in the existing section).
+To enable the JSON web token integration, you should add a `jwt_config` section to your configuration file (or uncomment the `enabled: true` line in the existing section).
 See [sample_config.yaml](./sample_config.yaml) for some sample settings.